 But how can one convey this surprise?
 It sounds, no doubt, simply platitudinous to say the sort of thing we have just said, which is to say that the words do not really “strike home” to us; they do not come through to us with unmistakable “clarity.”
 But the question is, why is this the case?
 If we attend carefully to the argument against Erasmus we can, I think, get some clues.
 The reason lies, Luther says, not on the level of “external” clarity.
 The words are in themselves clear and straightforward enough.
-The reason lies rather on the level of “internal” clarity, in the fact that because of our own confusion, our own prior commitments, our own very real inability to love God and the neighbor, we do not grasp them from the “inside.”
+The reason lies rather on the level of “internal” clarity, in the fact that, because of our own confusion, our own prior commitments, our own very real inability to love God and the neighbor, we do not grasp them from the “inside.”
 We are not, so to speak, “in tune” with them.
 That is, because of our own commitment, our faith in our own freedom and responsibility, we resist and do not grasp what is being said so clearly and unmistakenly.
 We don’t grasp the “logic” — if we may use that word — from “within.”
-As St. Augustine (who also struggle in his own way with the same problem!) once put it: “…Behold thou were within, and I without, and there I, deformed, searched for Thee… stumbling among those fair forms which thou hadst made.
+As St. Augustine (who also struggled in his own way with the same problem!) once put it: “…Behold thou were within, and I without, and there I, deformed, searched for Thee… stumbling among those fair forms which thou hadst made.
 Thou were with me, but I was not with thee.”
-We come up against a certain impasse which is extremely difficult — indeed, for someone like Luther, impossible without the Holy Spirit — to get around.
+We come up against a certain impasse which is extremely difficult to get around — indeed, for someone like Luther, it is impossible without the Holy Spirit.

 How can we get “inside” the language that is being spoken?
 In the strict sense, as I shall argue later, this is not really very possible in a mere theological treatise such as this book.
 One does not get “inside” unless one is actually surprised.
 And that, I shall contend, is the task of preaching and the sacraments, the concrete Christian witness.
 Nevertheless, it is the task of a theological treatise such as this to clarify as best it can just what the situation is so that one can see how the impasse is to be gotten around in the task of preaching and the witness itself.

 The best way to do this, I think, is to use certain analogies that will, hopefully, give us some glimpses of the way in which the language of being surprised looks from “the inside.”
 This is, I think one can say, what Jesus himself did in many of his parables.
 To my mind, the best and most appropriate analogy and one on which I shall rely throughout is the analogy of love, and the strange sorts of things we say when we experience a love that simply “possesses” us.
-And, it could be added, lest anyone think such an analogy inappropriate he can simply be referred to the scriptures where it is certainly a dominant — if not the dominant — analogy.
+And, it could be added, lest anyone think such an analogy inappropriate, one can simply be referred to the scriptures where it is certainly a dominant — if not the dominant — analogy.
 One need recall only the Old Testament motifs of Israel as God’s chosen, God’s beloved, and the New Testament language about the Heavenly Bridegroom and his chosen bride.